-Provide free meeting space for neighborhood meetings, candidate forums and broad community interest issues.
+Provide free meeting space for neighborhood meetings, candidate forums and broad community interest issues such as firefighting safety.

 Promote healthy lifestyles and family economic stability.
-Worked with Cliff Cannon Neighborhood to improve pedestrian safety on arterial Walnut and Maple streets with planted bumpouts and handicap ramps .
-Provided $4500 rental reductions to various religious groups needing regular meeting and special holiday space.
-Donated money to Crosswalk and Hope House [homeless havens for teens and women].
+Worked with Cliff Cannon Neighborhood to improve pedestrian safety on arterial Walnut and Maple streets with planted bump outs and handicap ramps .
+Furnished bare wall rooms to make them friendly for support groups for young mothers, parents with children and everyone it turns out!

-Past projects supported a child in Haiti and provided room for International Women's Day.
-Provided a reduce rate rental to the Peace Corp fora bon-voyage party for volunteers leaving for assignments.
+Provided a reduce rate rental to the Peace Corp for a bon-voyage party for volunteers leaving for assignments.